Laser Therapy (EVLT)

 Is EVLT Effective?

 Prior to the introduction of EVLT, surgery was the only option for patients with significant vein issues.
 In vein surgery (also called stripping or ligation), surgeons tie the vein off and remove it from the body.
 This requires multiple deep incisions and extensive recovery time, not to mention, serious risks and complications.
 It’s not uncommon for surgical patients to develop infections, blood clots, or internal bleeding, in addition to anesthetic complications and significant scarring.
 EVLT arrived in 2003 as a safer, less invasive option that took a fraction of the time and eliminated surgical risks and downtime.
-EVLT was the first successful alternative to vein stripping, that also prevents recurrent vein disease better than surgery. .
+EVLT was the first successful alternative to vein stripping, which also prevents recurrent vein disease better than surgery.

 How Do Endovenous Lasers Work?